cwrc/CWRC-Writer-Dev-Docs/README.md

 Note that .gitignore doesn't ignore files that have been comitted, and the config.js file likely has, to allow the Travis build tool to run, but with dummy values.

+#### Test and code

 * write a test (or two) for your new feature (in 'spec' directory)

 * `npm test` to start mocha and automatically rerun the tests whenever you change a file

 * write some code to satisfy new test

-### Commit to Github / Build in Travis / Release to NPM
+#### Commit to Github / Build in Travis / Release to NPM

-If you are working within a cloned copy, do the following to setup automatic semantic release through continuous integration using [semantic-release-cli](https://www.npmjs.com/package/semantic-release-cli) and [commitizen](https://www.npmjs.com/package/commitizen).
-Otherwise, if you are working from a fork, then submit a pull-request.
+Setup automatic semantic release through continuous integration using [semantic-release-cli](https://www.npmjs.com/package/semantic-release-cli) and [commitizen](https://www.npmjs.com/package/commitizen).

 Make sure you've got NPM configured to publish to the NPM registry: